 Design thinking collaboratively always creates a better result.
-Our offices are laid out to emphasise that, with bench seating in the centre of the space.
-There is no hierarchy in the layout – senior staff occupy the same space and benches as junior staff – and design ideas can be freely expressed and challenged.
+Our offices are laid out to emphasise that, with bench seating in the centre of the studio.
+There is no hierarchy in the layout – senior staff occupy the same studio space and benches as junior staff – and design ideas can be freely expressed and challenged.
 Different sized meeting and discussion zones are important – a creative working environment helps facilitate a creative thinking environment.

 Freehand drawing is encouraged.
 There will always be aspects of a project that are better handled on a computer screen and some – technical coordination for instance – which are less flexible or much slower without electronic tools.
 But site context, initial analysis and first thoughts can be quickly translated by hand and easier understood in a group.
 It is a skill we are good at and don’t want to lose.